History of Armenia: Armenian Soviet Socialist Republic (1922–1991)

-The Transcaucasian SFSR was dissolved in 1936 and as a result Armenia became a constituent republic of the Soviet Union as the Armenian Soviet Socialist Republic.
+The Transcaucasian SFSR was dissolved in 1936, and as a result Armenia became a constituent republic of the Soviet Union as the Armenian Soviet Socialist Republic.
 The transition to socialism was difficult for Armenia, and for most of the other republics in the Soviet Union.
 The Soviet authorities placed Armenians under supervision.
 The rate of freedom of speech was considered low, even less so during secretaryship of Joseph Stalin.
 Any individual who was suspected of using or introducing nationalist, racist and conservative rhetoric or elements in their works were labelled traitors or propagandists, and were sent to prisons in Siberia.
 Even Zabel Yesayan, a writer who was fortunate enough to escape from ethnic cleansing during the Armenian genocide, was quickly exiled to Siberia after returning to Armenia from France.

-Armenian SSR participated in World War II by sending hundreds of thousands of soldiers to the front line in order to defend the USSR.
+Armenian SSR participated in World War II by sending hundreds of thousands of soldiers to the front line to defend the USSR.
 Marxist–Leninist system had several positive aspects.
 Armenia benefited from the Soviet economy, especially when it was at its apex.
 Provincial villages gradually became towns and towns gradually became cities.
 Peace between Armenia and Azerbaijan was reached, albeit temporarily.
 During this time, Armenia had a sizeable Azeri minority, mostly centred in Yerevan.
 Likewise, Azerbaijan had an Armenian minority, concentrated in Baku and Kirovabad.

 Many Armenians still had nationalist and conservative sentiments, even though they were discouraged from expressing them publicly.
 On 24 April 1965, tens of thousands of Armenians flooded the streets of Yerevan to remind the world of the horrors that their parents and grandparents endured during the Armenian genocide of 1915.
 This was the first public demonstration of such high numbers in the USSR, which defended national interests rather than collective ones.
 In the late 1980s, Armenia was suffering from pollution.

+Perestroika and Glasnost

 With Mikhail Gorbachev's introduction of glasnost and perestroika, public demonstrations became more common.
 Thousands of Armenians demonstrated in Yerevan because of the USSR's inability to address simple ecological concerns.
 Later on, with the conflict in Karabakh, the demonstrations obtained a more nationalistic flavour.
 Many Armenians began to demand statehood.

 In 1988, the Spitak earthquake killed tens of thousands of people and destroyed multiple towns in northern Armenia, such as Leninakan (modern-day Gyumri) and Spitak.
 Many families were left without electricity and running water.
 The harsh situation caused by the earthquake and subsequent events made many residents of Armenia leave and settle in North America, Western Europe and Australia.

 On 20 February 1988, interethnic fighting between the ethnic Armenians of Nagorno-Karabakh and Azerbaijanis broke out shortly after the parliament of Nagorno-Karabakh, an autonomous oblast in Azerbaijan, voted to unify the region with Armenia.
 The First Nagorno-Karabakh War pitted Armenians of Nagorno-Karabakh, backed by Armenia, against the Army of Azerbaijan.